 Before 1920 the partnership operated out of rented premises in the old Town Hall Arcade in Queen Street, Brisbane City.
 But as the business prospered the partners aspired to own their own building.
 To facilitate this, they transitioned G.H.
 Blocksidge & Ferguson into a public company.

 The public company was formed and named Blocksidge & Ferguson Limited in 1920.
-It was registered as No.36 under the Companies Act 1863-1913 and the original Certificate of Incorporation issued in 1920 is still in the company’s possession.
+It was registered as No.36 under the Companies Act 1863-1913 and the original Certificate of Incorporation issued in 1920 is still in the company’s possession (picture below).

-The Blocksidge & Ferguson Building at 144 Adelaide Street, Brisbane City (circa 1920)
+Building our Headquarters – The Blocksidge & Ferguson Building at 144 Adelaide Street, Brisbane City (circa 1920-1928)